-Inventory costs primarily relate to clinical trial materials being manufactured for sale to the Company's collaborators.
+Inventory costs relate to clinical trial materials being manufactured for sale to the Company's collaborators.
 Inventory is stated at the lower of cost or market as determined on a first-in, first-out (FIFO) basis.

-Inventory at June 30, 2012 and 2011 is summarized below (in thousands):
+Inventory at June 30, 2013 and 2012 is summarized below (in thousands):

 June 30,

-2012 2011
+20: 3 2012

-Raw materials \$ 129 \$480
+Raw materials \$ 75 \$ 129

-Work in process 1,159
+Work in process ( 528 1,159

-Total \$1,288 \$480
+Total \$ 7 703 \$ 1,288

-Raw materials inventory consists entirely of DM1 or DM4, our proprietary cell-killing agents, which are included in all TAP product candidates currently in preclinical and clinical testing with our collaborators.
+Raw materials inventory consists entirely of DM1 and DM4, proprietary cell-killing agents the Company developed as part of its TAP technology.
 All raw materials inventory is currently procured from a single supplier.

-Work in process inventory consists of bulk drug substance manufactured for sale to the Company's collaborators to be used in preclinical and clinical studies.
-All bulk drug substance is made to order at the request of the collaborators and subject to the terms and conditions of respective supply agreements.
+Work in process inventory consists of conjugate manufactured for sale to the Company's collaborators to be used in preclinical and clinical studies.
+All conjugate is made to order at the request of the collaborators and subject to the terms and conditions of respective supply agreements.
 As such, no reserve for work in process inventory is required.

-Raw materials inventory cost is stated net of write-downs of \$1.3 million and \$2.0 million as of June 30, 2012 and June 30, 2011, respectively.
+Raw materials inventory cost is stated net of write-downs of \$810,000 and \$1.3 million as of June 30, 2013 and June 30, 2012, respectively.
 The write-downs represent the cost of raw materials that the Company considers to be in excess of a twelve-month supply based on firm, fixed orders and projections from its collaborators as of the respective balance sheet date.

 Due to yield fluctuations, the actual amount of raw materials that will be produced in future periods under third-party supply agreements is highly uncertain.
-As such, the amount of raw materials produced could be more than is required to support the development of the Company's collaborators'
+As such, the amount of raw materials produced could be more than is required to support the development of the Company's collaborators' product candidates.

-product candidates.
 Such excess supply, as determined under the Company's inventory reserve policy, is charged to research and development expense.

 The Company produces preclinical and clinical materials for its collaborators either in anticipation of or in support of preclinical studies and clinical trials, or for process development and analytical purposes.
 Under the terms of supply agreements with its collaborators, the Company generally receives rolling six-month firm, fixed orders for conjugate that the Company is required to manufacture, and rolling twelve-month manufacturing projections for the quantity of conjugate the collaborator expects to need in any given twelve-month period.
 The amount of clinical material produced is directly related to the number of collaborator anticipated or on-going clinical trials for which the Company is producing clinical material, the speed of enrollment in those trials, the dosage schedule of each clinical trial and the time period, if any, during which patients in the trial receive clinical benefit from the clinical materials.
-Because these elements are difficult to estimate over the course of a trial, substantial differences between collaborators' actual manufacturing orders and their projections could result in usage of raw materials varying significantly from estimated usage at an earlier reporting period.
+Because these elements are difficult to estimate over the course of a trial, substantial differences between collaborators' actual manufacturing orders and their projections could result in the Company's usage of raw materials varying significantly from estimated usage at an earlier reporting period.
 To the extent that a collaborator has provided the Company with a firm, fixed order, the collaborator is required by contract to reimburse the Company the full negotiated price of the conjugate, even if the collaborator subsequently cancels the manufacturing run.